 In 2009-2013 I undertook a British Academy funded project exploring sensory-disability in New Testament texts and interpretation.
 This culminated in my fourth monograph: Sense and Stigma in the Gospels: Depictions of Sensory-Disabled Characters (Oxford: Oxford University Press, 2013) .

-My fifth monograph entitled, Bible and Bedlam: 'Madness' ,Sanism, and New Testament Interpretation (T&T Clark/Bloomsbury 2018) is in press and will be out in August 2018.
+My fifth monograph entitled, Bible and Bedlam: 'Madness' ,Sanism, and New Testament Interpretation (T&T Clark/Bloomsbury 2018) was released in August 2018.

 I am Director of Education for Theology and Religion and the Liberal Arts Programmes at Exeter.

 I am also the editor of the Journal for the Study of the New Testament, one of the leading peer-reviewed academic journals in New Testament Studies.